 Gemba’s industry-leading events set the agenda for the sports & entertainment sector.
-Over five separate events since 2012 we have explored some of the most pressing issues for the industry and shared our insights to help shape the future for sport and entertainment.
+Over six separate events since 2012 we have explored some of the most pressing issues for the industry and shared our insights to help shape the future for sport and entertainment.

 “Gemba”, in Japanese management theory, means “the real place”, or the place where the value is created – where the action happens.

 “Going to Gemba” is a concept baked into our organisational processes and culture.
 It’s where we learn, see, feel, hear and experience the real thing, the actual fan experience, the cold pies, the overpriced tickets, the queues, and also the passion, the great performances on stage or sports field, the roar of the crowd, the moments we’ll remember forever.

 Since 2012 Gemba has been hosting industry-leading events where we go deep into a topic that is shaping the future of our industry.
 Our Going to Gemba event series has covered movies, esports, the future of broadcast, the legacy of major events, and the role of sport in environmental sustainability.

 Explore our events below, and get in touch to have the opportunity to participate in our next Going to Gemba event.

 For over 60 years the sports industry has experienced almost uninterrupted growth.
 It has taken a global pandemic to put a pause on the industry.